Ciriak/test/README.md

 ## Requirements

-### Modify the index.html file so that it matches the mockup as closely as possible
+### Modify the index.html file so that it matches the mockup as closely as possible, Don't forget to add your own personal touch !

 - You must fork this project before working on it.